 Texas State Flag

-The Texas state flag is the official banner representing the state of Texas.
+The Texas state flag is the official flag of the state of Texas.
 A vertical blue stripe covers one-third of the flag on the left side.
 A white horizontal stripe fills the upper right section.
 A red horizontal stripe runs along the bottom.

 A single white star sits centered in the blue field.
 Texans call this design the Lone Star Flag.
-The flag appears at government buildings, schools, and public spaces across the state.
+The flag flies at state offices, schools, and public venues and directly reflects the Lone Star State nickname.

 The Texas state flag meaning stems from the republic period when Texas governed itself as an independent nation.
 The design reflects Texas identity as a sovereign state before joining the United States.